Not every small business needs a $500/month data room. Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 In this guide

 A virtual data room (VDR) is a secure online space where you store and share sensitive documents with specific people.
-Think of it as a locked folder in the cloud - but with controls over who sees what, when they saw it, and how long they spent on each page.
+Think of it as a locked folder in the cloud, but with controls over who sees what, when they saw it, and how long they spent on each page.

 The term gets used loosely.
 Some people mean a full enterprise-grade deal room with granular permissions and audit logs.
 Others just mean a password-protected shared folder.
 The difference matters, especially when you're spending money on it.

 Originally, data rooms were physical rooms - literally a room full of binders where buyers would fly in to review documents during a corporate acquisition.
 The process was slow, expensive, and painful.
 Virtual data rooms replaced that starting in the early 2000s.
-Today, even early-stage startups use them for investor due diligence, fundraising, and M&A prep.
+Today, even early-stage businesses use them for investor due diligence, fundraising, and M&A prep.

 This is where most small businesses get confused.
 Google Drive and Dropbox are cloud storage tools.
 They're great for working files.
 They're not great for controlled, audited document sharing with outside parties.